TerryV8/click-count/docs/docker.md

 _ handy application encapsulation

-_ the same behaviour on local machine / dev / staging / production servers
+_ the same behavior on local machine / dev / staging / production servers

-_ distribute the whole app inclusing the "server" in a ready-to-run state
+_ distribute the whole app including the "server" in a ready-to-run state

 _ easy and clear monitoring